 The HMAR Mission: To undertake substantial actions that result in the preservation, recovery and stewardship of Hawaii’s protected marine species and the ecosystem we share.

-- Our Field Response Teams spend thousands of hours annually patrolling for animals, or responding to specific sightings, so we may document the condition of specific animals, identify potential health issues, track locations of individual animals and record other data needed for species population and recovery research.
+- Our Field Response and Survey Teams spend thousands of hours each year responding to sightings and searching for animals of concern to document their condition, identify potential health issues and record other data needed for species population and recovery research.
+We are involved in animal intervention activity, stranding support and marine animal rescue to enable medical treatment and rehabilitation.
 Our actions save protected marine animals from deaths and injuries caused by disease, hookings, entanglement in marine debris and potentially dangerous or inappropriate interaction with humans and pets.
-We are involved in animal intervention activity, stranding support and marine animal rescue to enable medical treatment, rehabilitation and release.
-We engage with the public to teach sustainable human, pet and fishery behaviors resulting in improved public stewardship for these animals to support long-term species recovery.
+We engage with the public to teach sustainable human,pet and fishery behaviors to improve public stewardship for these animals and long-term species recovery.

-Our Dispatch & Reporting Team manages a telephone hotline which each year receives thousands of calls and mobile app-generated reports from the public or government agencies of protected marine animals seen on shorelines or in near shore waters.
-This department also records and shares data obtained by our Field Response Team such as animal condition assessments, animal location information and animal behavior data, with NOAA to facilitate in-depth species research and population conservation and recovery efforts.
+Our Dispatch & Reporting Team manages telephone hotlines that receive thousands of calls every year from the public and government agencies so that we can mount the most appropriate field response action needed.
+This team also records and shares data obtained by our Field Response Team with government research and species management partners to help conservation and recovery efforts.